-Taste the difference between Scotch whisky and Irish whiskey
+Taste the difference between Scotch whisky vs Irish whiskey

 For most, the proof of the pudding is in the eating, or in the drinking in this case.
 So what are the differences between Irish Whiskey and Scotch when it comes to taste?

 Of course, Irish pot still whiskey has a unique flavor; Redbreast’s 27 Year Old is its oldest permanent expression and is one of the finest on the market.
 Matured in bourbon, sherry and ruby port casks, it has a nose of vanilla and exotic fruit, followed by a luxuriously rich taste including plum, cherry and mature wood.
 Brands like Greenspot and Dingle are also rising up the ranks.